storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Known issues

-- This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
 - The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
 - HIGH PRIORITY TODO: The default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation does not currently handle control characters such as vertical tab, form feed, or backspace characters properly ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#28](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/28)
 - CRASH or INCORRECT HANDLING in case of Unicode emoji and other 4-octet UTF-8 characters (default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation) ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#7](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/7) and [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564)